Nature's

 be used for three to six months?
 My cholesterol problem is not dietary, and therefore

 would require a product that can be taken indefinitely.
-Can guggul be used for life?
+Can it be used for life?

-A. A review of medical studies published in the Western scientific literature does not
+A review of medical studies published in the Western scientific

 put me on Lipitor which is a cholesterol reducing statin drug.
 I have a friend

-with statins, however no scientific studies have been done combining the two.
+I am not aware of scientific studies that have been done combining the two.

 Some of guggul's active components, guggulsterones, work by blocking a substance